mengjian2024/mengjian2024/README.md

 ### 🚀 About
 - 🤓 Hi, I'am Meng Jian 蒙建, from China.
 - 🔭 I’m currently working on Astronomical data analysis.
-- 🌱 I am currently studying the light curves of gamma-ray bursts in the afterglow phase.
+- 🌱 I am currently studying the Lcs of gamma-ray bursts in the afterglow phase.
-- 👯 I’m looking to collaborate on gamma-ray burst(GRB) jets, web crawl astronomical data.
+- 👯 I’m looking to collaborate on gamma-ray burst(GRB) jets, web crawl.
 - 🤔 I’m looking for help with MCMC parameter estimation.
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: <mengjian2024@163.com>